- Resource Consumption- The level of resources needed or used by a society

 - Increase in per capita income: 30% of which 22% will be from an increase in average kcal/person/day and 8% from a shift in diets

 Patterns of calorie intake: Daily food consumption.
 NB: Calorie intake is the unit for measuring hunger.

-The map shows that the areas of highest calorie intake (over 3500 calorie per day) include Western Europe and USA.
-Lowest calorie intake (less than 2000 per person per day) occur mostly in Sub-Saharan Africa and parts of the far East, including Mongolia and Afghanistan.
+The map shows that the areas with the highest calorie intake (over 3500 calories per day) include Western Europe and the USA.
+The lowest calorie intake (less than 2000 per person per day) occurs mostly in Sub-Saharan Africa and parts of the far East, including Mongolia and Afghanistan.
 Australia, North America, Europe and China have daily calories of about 2500 – 3000 per person per day.

 The graph below also shows areas of high meat and milk consumption.
 The EU, Canada, USA and China are the areas of high meat consumption.
 For example, in China, annual meat consumption per capita increased from 5 to 50kg in the 1990s (Oakes, 2018)

 Changing diets in middle-income countries